 The idea is not far from reality.
 If you think about some general managers responsibilities, such as planning and coordination, decision making, management and team follow-ups, it is very feasible that technology might be capable of providing support in these core management fields.

 Since employee engagement is decreasing due to managers’ lack of ability to lead, engage, and empower teams.
-AI can simulate certain aspects of human behavior to increase team engagement and collaboration, while boosting productivity.
+AI can simulate certain aspects of human behaviour to increase team engagement and collaboration while boosting productivity.

 Due to these circumstances, AI is reshaping how we organize our work relations, providing the possibility that a machine can lead people with clear directions and decision making, avoiding arguments and without unfair performance reviews and promotions decisions.